 5.7.
 Diurnal test

 5.7.1.
 The test vehicle shall be exposed to one cycle of ambient temperature according to the profile specified in Appendix 2 to this annex with a maximum deviation of 2 K at any time.
 The average temperature deviation from the profile, calculated using the absolute value of each measured deviation, shall not exceed 1 K. Ambient temperature shall be measured at least every minute.
-Temperature cycling begins when time Tstart = 0, as specified in paragraph 5.7.6. below.
+Temperature cycling begins when time Tstart = 0, as specified in paragraph 5.7.6..

 5.7.2.
 The measuring chamber shall be purged for several minutes immediately before the test until a stable background is obtainable.
 The chamber mixing fan(s) shall also be switched on at this time.